-A Beach Resort for a Corporate Retreat - Yay or Nay?
+A Beach Resort for a Company off-site - Yay or Nay?

 I recently brought my family to an all-inclusive resort in the Dominican Republic.
 We ate, drank, swam, and basked in the sunshine..a true respite from the northeast winter.
 Despite having mixed opinions about all-inclusive resorts, we had a wonderful time.
 We rested, recharged, and reconnected as a family.
 We felt invigorated returning to reality.
 But I couldn’t help but wonder, would I bring a corporate group here?
 Let’s explore: